-An attorney can help prepare you case at each of these levels to help improve your chance of winning at each of these levels.
-An attorney can help you gather the medical record evidence that will be critical in establishing the severity of your condition.
-An attorney can also help you obtain opinions from your treating medical providers that will be important in establishing your resulting impairments.
+An attorney can help prepare your case at each level to help improve your chance of winning by gathering the medical record evidence that will be critical in establishing the severity of your condition and obtaining opinions from your treating medical providers that will be important in establishing your resulting impairments.
+The best time to hire a Social Security Disability attorney is as early as possible in the claim process.

 Developing a Disability Case